 Your gift of stocks, bonds, or mutual fund shares is effective for income tax purposes, and hence deductible, when your certificate, accompanied by a properly prepared stock power in the name of the receiving charity, is unconditionally delivered to LDS Foundation or one of its staff members.
 If the certificate is mailed to LDS Foundation and postmarked prior to the end of the current year, your deduction may be taken on the date the certificate is mailed, even though LDS Foundation doesn’t receive the certificate until the next year.
 For safety purposes, the executed stock power should not be mailed in the same envelope with the stock certificate.

 If you deliver your stock certificate to a broker who acts as your agent, your deduction is not effective until your agent delivers the certificate to LDS Foundation or one of its staff members.
-If your certificate is delivered to the issuing corporation with instruction to transfer the security into the name of the Marriott School, the gift is not deductible until the security is actually transferred on the books of the corporation.
+If your certificate is delivered to the issuing corporation with instruction to transfer the security into the name of BYU Marriott, the gift is not deductible until the security is actually transferred on the books of the corporation.
 Since this date is unpredictable, this method of making gifts of stocks and bonds is usually not desirable.

-If the securities you are giving are held in a brokerage account or bank trust account (as is frequently the case when the securities are held by a revocable trust), instructions to your broker or trustee to transfer the securities to the Marriott School will not complete your gift for tax purposes until your broker or trustee actually delivers the securities to the Church’s Donations-in-Kind office.
+If the securities you are giving are held in a brokerage account or bank trust account (as is frequently the case when the securities are held by a revocable trust), instructions to your broker or trustee to transfer the securities to BYU Marriott will not complete your gift for tax purposes until your broker or trustee actually delivers the securities to the Church’s Donations-in-Kind office.